zeropaper/web/src/pages/blog/oauth2-for-mobile-app-spa-browser.md

 </table>

-It becomes apparent that you should train the user’s eye and opt for authentication & authorization through a trusted environment (the browser).
+It becomes apparent that you should train the user’s eye and opt for authentication & authorization through a trusted environment: the browser.
-While, regrettably, some users will remain susceptible to phishing attacks, you can certainly reduce the overall success rate of phishing attacks against your services.

 ### The OAuth2 Implicit Flow